 Many reviews have appeared and in almost none of them are Shakespearean hair-dos referenced.
 Here they are in full.
 But if you don’t have the time, you may read a review of the reviews, in which the highlights are extracted for your personal convenience.

 Radio Stars were literally snatched off the heaving streets of London by Chiswick Records, who quickly released their first single, the definitive ode to the selfless providers of sanctuary to beavers, Dirty Pictures.
 The pic sleeve featured a semi-clad glamour model and was smeared with grubby fingerprints.
 Things could only get worse, but not for a while.
 The band released the 4-track ‘Stop It’ EP later in the year, followed by their first album Songs for Swinging Lovers.
 The album was prefaced by Nervous Wreck, which clawed its way into the UK Top 40, and then the band spent the entire year on the road with Eddie & the Hotrods and Squeeze.
 The critics loved them, as did live audiences.

-24 pages of copious sleeve notes are written by Dave Thompson, and the lavish booklet is fully illustrated with contemporaneous ads and cartoons from the pen of Phil Smee.
+Dave Thompson wrote the lavish 24-page booklet, fully illustrated with contemporaneous ads and cartoons from the pen of Phil Smee.
 What’s not to like?
 It is already bouncing around the Amazon Box Sets chart – there are clearly some discerning music lovers out there.